lukmanaj/lukmanaj/README.md

 * 🌍  I live in Kaduna, Nigeria.
 * ✉️  You can contact me at [lukman.j.aliyu@gmail.com](mailto:lukman.j.aliyu@gmail.com)
-* 🧠  I'm currently enrolled in `DeepLearning.AI`s Tensorflow Developer Professional Certificate on `Coursera`.
+* 🧠  I'm currently enrolled in the following:
+    *  `DeepLearning.AI`s Tensorflow Developer Professional Certificate on `Coursera`.
+    *  `DataCamp`s Data Analyst in Tableau and National Language Processing in Python tracks
 * 🤝  I'm open to collaborating on projects related to health improvement using AI
 * 📝  I blog on [medium](https://lukmanaj.medium.com/) and I also have a preferred quarto [blog](https://lukmanaj.github.io/ailearningloop/), where I post content like: